SoftFluent/CodeFluent-Entities-Documentation/modeling/overview.md

 ## The modeler

-The modeler is a design tool integrated to Visual Studio that allow you to modelize your business.
+The modeler is a design tool integrated to Visual Studio that allow you to model your business.

 ![](img/modeling-02.png)